 - If you are on prescribed medication, ensure you take enough with you to last the entire festival.
 Be mindful of how these medications could interact with alcohol and other drugs.

 - Serious sunstroke, sunburn or cancer can be caused by the sun on unprotected skin – wear a high factor sun cream.

 - Keep well fed and hydrated, drink plenty of water (drinking water is available from all taps).

 - Prolonged exposure to high volume noise can cause severe hearing damage.
-Wear ear plugs and make sure to give your ears a rest every few hours.
+Wear ear plugs and make sure to give your ears a rest regularly.

 - When parking, be considerate of others and ensure you are not causing an obstruction – otherwise your vehicle will be moved.

 - Please don’t climb trees!
 It is dangerous and you may damage them.

 - Please don’t dig holes.
 After the festival, the site is home to cattle and animals.

 - Give any passing security or emergency vehicles plenty of space to pass.